-For a free legal consultation with a Probation Violation Lawyer serving Carrollton, call (214) 696-9253
+For a free legal consultation with a Probation Violation Lawyer in Carrollton, call (214) 696-9253

 With either type of probation, it is vital that you complete the conditions of your probation successfully.
 Receiving probation is almost like a second chance, and it is important to take advantage of this break.

 Clearly, being accused of violating your probation becomes a serious problem for your future.
 Should the judge find that you did violate your probation, there are a number of potential steps he or she can take, including:

 - Taking no action and allowing you to resume the terms of your probation.

 - Modifying your probation terms before resuming probation.

 - Assessing additional fines or community service hours before resuming probation.

 - Requiring that you undergo treatment for drug or alcohol addiction before resuming probation.

 - Revoke probation, opening you up to the penalties under the original charge.

 A judge could come up with other consequences for you to follow regarding your probation than those we have listed here.